epicdream23/Epic-RPF/README.md

-Epic RPF is a Codewalker.Core.dll based program for viweing and editing .rpf7 Archieves.
-It brings new tools that are missing in Codewalker as well as OpenIV and combines some into one.
-It significantly imrpoves speed since the front end UI is build using HTML.
+Epic RPF is a CodeWalker.Core.dll–based program for viewing and editing .rpf7 archives.
+It brings new tools that are missing in CodeWalker and OpenIV, and combines several of them into one.
+It's significantly faster because the front-end UI is built with HTML.

-There will be aded more in the future updates, please check ou tmy Discord:
+More will be added in future updates — please check out my Discord:

 https://discord.gg/FZw6ChbFbp

-There is a designated channel for bugs and new features you would like to see.
+There's a designated channel for bugs and new features you'd like to see.

+## 3D viewer, textures & animations

+Open a `.ydr` / `.ydd` / `.yft` / `.ypt` and it renders in a WebGL viewport — orbit camera, LOD switching, and per-part navigation.

+- **Materials** — Phong shading with normal / specular / emissive maps.
+The **Materials** tab lists every shader with its parameters; edit them and the changes save straight back into the model.
+You can also point the viewer at your own `.ytd` files for textures.
+- **Skeleton** — the **Skeleton** tab shows a model's bone hierarchy with a live overlay that follows the current pose.
+- **Vehicle additions** — toggle a car's optional extra parts (bull-bars, roof racks and the like) on and off from the Materials tab.
+- **Animations** — the **Anims** tab plays GTA animations (`.ycd`).
+It automatically finds the animation dictionaries that belong to a model, lists every clip, and plays them with play/pause, a scrub bar and speed control; or browse to any `.ycd` yourself.
+Tick **Show character** on a weapon to load a full freemode character holding it, so movement / aim / reload / idle clips play on a whole body — with a live **Grip adjust** panel (position + rotation, remembered between sessions) to seat the weapon exactly in the hand.

+Textures (`.ytd` / `.ypt`) open in a grid you can preview, replace/import (images or DDS, drag-and-drop), and delete from.
+Metas and XML open in a built-in editor with binary↔XML round-trip, and Scaleform (`.gfx`) files have their own viewer.

 ## rpfcli — headless file access (for scripts & coding agents)